Iceland Car Rental

 The Definitive Guide

 Since our old guide to renting a car in Iceland became so incredibly popular we decided that it might be a great idea to create a newer, bigger and more in-depth version of the old post.
-So, here you have the Iceland Car Rental Definitive Guide for 2020.
+So, here you have the new and improved Iceland Car Rental Definitive Guide.

 We hope that this guide helps you manage through the many pitfalls and confusion involved with renting a car in Iceland.
 If the post helps you out, we'd love to hear about it in the comments below!